junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean glares at Cas unbelievably, "Not you too."

-The curve widens slightly on Cas's lips, and he says, "Well, I speak all languages in the universe, including Tardis'."
+The curve widens slightly on Cas's lips, and he says, "Well, I speak all languages in the universe, including that of Tardis."

 Dean finds it impossible to tell if he's serious or joking.